 The recent study from Virginia Tech also looked at face shields, which are ineffective when used alone, but can provide extra protection when paired with a cloth or surgical mask.

-"A face shield alone doesn't do much of anything because it's really all about that seal to make sure you're not breathing around (the shield) and spreading the virus or getting unprotected air into your lungs," Dr. Lucian Davis, an epidemiologist at the Yale School of Public Health in New Haven, Connecticut, who studies respiratory infections and wasn't involved in the Virgina Tech study, told TODAY.
+"A face shield alone doesn't do much of anything because it's really all about that seal to make sure you're not breathing around (the shield) and spreading the virus or getting unprotected air into your lungs," Dr. Lucian Davis, an epidemiologist at the Yale School of Public Health in New Haven, Connecticut, who studies respiratory infections and wasn't involved in the Virgina Tech study, told TODAY late last year.
 Davis added that face shields can be helpful in really cramped quarters, like airplanes, or in high-risk situations like hospitals, since the virus can be transmitted through one's eyes.

 What features should you look for in a face mask?